DaewoongKwon/test/README.md

 The above code violates some of Python's PEP8 Code Style Guide recommendations.
 Modify the code to make it more consistent with PEP8 style guide recommendations.

 # 9.)
-- Git commit your code changes
+- Git commit all your newly added code
-- Git push your code changes
+- Git push your code